 This year’s Beccles Triathlon will follow the same route as previous years.

 With the magnificent Beccles Lido at its beginning and end, this unique triathlon weaves competitors around the pretty Waveney Valley countryside, through quiet Suffolk villages and along the Waveney River towpath, finishing through the friendly market town of Beccles itself with views of the iconic Bell Tower of St Michael’s Church.

 The event is a sprint distance triathlon, and competitors will SWIM 480 metres (16 lengths) of the outdoor 30 metre Lido in Puddingmoor (heated enough not to have to wear wetsuits).

-The swim course will comprise 16 lengths, swimmers will set out one at a time at 30 second intervals (intervals may be extended depending on any Covid-safe guidelines recommended by Triathlon England in June 2022).
-Starting from the far side of the pool, they will swim up one side of the pool in a 1 metre narrow first lane, then duck under the lane rope into the next full lane to swim back down then up again for lengths 2 and 3, then duck under again for lengths 4 and 5, and so on until they have completed 15 lengths, then duck under a final time to swim down the last 1 metre narrow lane.
+The swim course will comprise 14 lengths, swum in a zig-zag: swimmers will set out one at a time at 30 second intervals (intervals may be extended depending on any Covid-safe guidelines recommended by Triathlon England in June 2022).
+Starting from the far side of the pool, they will get into a narrow holding lane, then duck under the lane rope ready to start, then swim up and down the first of 7 lanes, then duck under the lane rope at the shallow end into the next full lane to swim back up then down again for lengths 3 and 4, then duck under again for lengths 5 and 6, and so on until they have completed 14 lengths.
 They will then exit on the transition side of the pool by the steps.
 This format has been adopted by most of the other pool-based Triathlons in the region and it removes the confusion over lengths swam, is easier to marshal, and allows everyone to get out of the pool easier.
-Swimmers will set off according to the time they advise us they expect to swim the 480m course, so there shouldn’t be too much congestion in the pool.
+Swimmers will set off according to the time they advise us they expect to swim 400m, so there shouldn’t be too much congestion in the pool.

 You will then embark on a single lap of a 20.3k (12.63 miles) cycle route around the towns of Gillingham, through Wainford Maltings and back to Beccles